Klebert-Engineering/zserio-cmake-helper/README.md

 # zserio-cmake-helper

 Provides the `add_zserio_library` CMake function.
-The CMakeLists.txt will automatically build a `zserio.jar` from you zserio submodule, which will then be used to generate C++ sources for your schema.
+The CMakeLists.txt will automatically build a `zserio.jar` from your zserio submodule, which will then be used to generate C++ sources for your schema.

 ## Usage